richchapler/AzureSolutionsDocumentation/docs/curricula/SQL_ConfigurationOptimization.md

 #### Quiz

-1. A DBA notices that the plan cache is bloated with single-use query plans, causing memory pressure.
+1. A database administrator notices that the plan cache is bloated with single-use query plans, causing memory pressure.
 Which setting should be enabled to reduce excessive memory consumption by these ad hoc queries?
     A. Maximum server memory
     B. Minimum server memory
     C. Optimize for ad hoc workloads